bhavnamahi/chr1_bsat_project/ProjectNotebook.md

    - Optionally logs warnings for any sequence absent in the dictionary (e.g., if the CSV references a name not found in `ORIGINAL_BED`).

 7. **Result**
-   - The resulting BED file can be uploaded to the UCSC Genome Browser with `itemRgb="On"`, yielding strand‐aware intervals color‐coded by cluster ID.
+   - The resulting BED file can be uploaded to the UCSC Genome Browser with `itemRgb="On"`, yielding strand-aware intervals color-coded by cluster ID.

 ## cenHap Meeting (03/25/2025)
 - From Julian L.: